Dr Elizabeth Renzoni is consultant respiratory physician at Royal Brompton Hospital and honorary senior lecturer at imperial College, London.

 - Member, European Respiratory Society

 - Honorary faculty member of the PhD programme in cellular biology and physiopathology, University of Siena, Italy

-Dr Renzoni has 46 papers published in PubMed on aspects of respiratory / interstitial lung diseases, and has written several book chapters on ILD and sarcoidosis.
+Dr Renzoni publishes on clinical and translational research aspects of respiratory / interstitial lung diseases, and has written several book chapters on ILD and sarcoidosis.
 She regularly reviews research and clinical manuscripts for international journals.

 Keir GJ, Maher TM, Ming D, Abdullah R, de Lauretis A, Wickremasinghe M, Nicholson AG, Hansell DM, Wells AU, Renzoni EA.
 Rituximab in severe treatment-refractory interstitial lung disease.
 Respirology.
 2013 Nov 29.

 Keir GJ, Garfield B, Hansell DM, Loebinger MR, Wilson R, Renzoni EA, Wells AU, Maher TM.
 Cyclical caspofungin for chronic pulmonary aspergillosis in sarcoidosis.
 Thorax.
 2014 Mar;69(3):287-8.

 Lindahl GE, Stock CJ, Shi-Wen X, Leoni P, Sestini P, Howat SL, Bou-Gharios G, Nicholson AG, Denton CP, Grutters JC, Maher TM, Wells AU, Abraham DJ, Renzoni EA.
 Microarray profiling reveals suppressed interferon stimulated gene program in fibroblasts from scleroderma-associated interstitial lung disease.
 Respir Res.
 2013 Aug 2;14:80.